 If you manage two accounts, and want to merge them, unfortunately, there is no way to do this.
-You will need to decide which account you want to save and which one you’d like to deactivate.
-Take a look at your Airbnb host rating and the quality of guests’ reviews on each profile.
+You will need to decide which account you want to save and which account you’d like to deactivate.
+Take a look at your Airbnb host rating and the quality of guests’ reviews on each of the Airbnb accounts.

 Airbnb keeps an eye on your response time and response rate.
 Being slow in your answers can hurt your ranking position on Airbnb and affect your listing visibility.
 This means that your listing will get fewer views from travelers, resulting in a lower occupancy rate and revenue.

 Regardless of whether you have Airbnb multiple accounts or manage multiple accounts on other vacation rental sites, keeping your calendars in sync won’t be an easy task.
-Any time an Airbnb user books your vacation rental listed on several platforms, you will need to log into all your other accounts to block out the corresponding dates to prevent a double-booking.
+Any time an Airbnb user books your vacation rental listed on several platforms, you will need to log into all your other accounts to block out the corresponding dates to prevent double booking.

 Besides trying to remember where you left off with each conversation, you’ll also have to remember passwords for each account.
 The whole process will take a lot of your time and you may overlook some details and forget important matters.